-This scripture in John 14 is not an indictment against us but a promise and a hope.
+This scripture in John 14 is not an indictment against us but a promise and a hope for those who love the Lord.
 If we truly want to abide with God, we will keep His Word.
 Keeping God’s Word not only reflects our love for Him, it reveals to the world our testimony….Christ in us.

-The testimony, that God is faithful is our drum beat, if we love Him we march to His lead and His resonating cry is….Love one Another!
+The testimony of God’s faithfulness is the drum beat of His people, if we love Him we march to His lead and His call resonates in us….Love one Another!

 John 14:24 “Whoever does not love Me does not keep My words.
 The word that you hear is not My own, but it is from the Father who sent Me.”

 *The entirety of God’s manifold wisdom is contained within His moral law.
 The way we show love for God and love for others is in keeping it.
-Jesus summarized the full meaning of His moral law in Mark 12:29-31.
+Jesus summarized the full meaning of His moral law.

-The answer as to when we worship God: —Always!
+The answer as to when we worship God is —Always!